Tynik/web-workers/README.md

     npm i @tynik/web-workers
     ```

-2. You should copy `worker.worker.js` file from `@tynik/web-workers` package before you will start your own project.
+2. File `worker.worker.js` is required by a worker and is fetched when the worker is initiated.
+You should copy `worker.worker.js` file from `@tynik/web-workers` package before you will start your own project.
 If you use Webpack you can install [copy-webpack-plugin](https://webpack.js.org/plugins/copy-webpack-plugin/) package and will add the next configuration to Webpack config file.

     ```typescript
     // webpack.config.js